CasualCoder91/N_Body/docs/NBodySimulation/Integration.rst

    Q_n^K[a,b] \equiv \sum_i^nw_if(x_i) + \sum_j^{n+1}w_j^*f(x_j^*) \cong \int_{-1}^1f(x)\textup{d}x

 QAG makes use of this option, bisecting the interval with the largest local absolute error estimate in each step.
-This division is repeated until either the absolute or relative global error estimate are smaller than required by the caller.
+This division is repeated until either the absolute or relative global error estimate is smaller than required by the caller.

 Quadrature, Adaptive, General-purpose, Infinite interval (QAGI)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In case of a semi infinite interval :math:`(a,\pm \infty)`, the integration variable is transformed
+In case of a semi-infinite interval :math:`(a,\pm \infty)`, the integration variable is transformed

 .. math::
    x = a\pm\frac{1-t}{t}